Tochukz/Terraform/sample-projects/plus1-conf/readme.md

 Elasic IPs are used for the EC2 elastic IP attachment.

 __Generate SSH keys__
-If you are the first person to deploy the infrastrcture, you will need to generate SSH keypairs, otherwise you must download it as described under _Keep the private keys..._ section.
+If you are the first person to deploy the infrastructure, you will need to generate SSH keypairs, otherwise you must download it as described under _Keep the private keys..._ section.
 To generate SSH keypair, run the command in the project root directory.
 ```
 $ mkdir keys
 $ ssh-keygen -q -f keys/dev -C aws_terraform_ssh_key -N ''
 ```
 This will generate a public and private key named `dev` in the _keys_ directory.